robinagandhi/swa/slides/lecture-0/include/software-assurance.md

 [Source: http://cacm.acm.org/magazines/2009/6/28488-answering-the-wrong-questions-is-no-answer/fulltext]
 Two buddies leaving a bar find a man on his hands and knees in the parking lot.
 It looked like he was searching for something.
 Upon asking they find out that he had dropped his keys.
 He describes the keys, and says if the two men find them they will receive a reward.
 They begin to help search.
 Other people come by and they too are drawn into the search.
 Soon, there is a crowd combing the parking lot, with an air of competition to see who will be the first to find the keys.

-Periodically someone informs the crowd of the discovery of a coin or a particularly interesting piece of rock.
-After a while, someone in the crowd stands up and asks, “Say, are you sure you lost your keys out here in the parking lot?”
+Now and then some one from the crowd gets excited about the discovery of a coin or an interesting piece of rock.
+After a while, someone stands up and asks, hey, are you sure you lost your keys out here in the parking lot?”
 To which the man replies, “No. I lost them in the alley.”
 Everyone stops to stare at the man.
 “Well, why the heck are you searching for them here in the parking lot!?” someone exclaimed.
 To which the man replied, “Well, the light is so much better here.
 And besides, now I have such good company!”

 What's the take away message here?
 If we don’t properly define the problem, ask the right questions, and search in the proper places, we may have good company and funding, but we shouldn’t expect to find what is really needed.